kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 28 prep

+Please prepare for the following quizzes:

+- **transposition** – I will give you a single melody and ask you to transpose it to another key.
+- *one* of the following 1-minute quizzes: **meter ID**, **time signature writing**, or **key signature ID**.
+- *one* of the following 1.5-minute quizzes: **key signature writing**, **pitch ID**, **chromatic scale writing**.

+Be sure to consult old quizzes (keys for most are posted on the [Unit I Guide](mt1-unit1.html)) and prepare helpful notes to bring.
+The deadline for passing these is November 4.

+Also, proceed to the next step in your species writing.
+Either correct errors in something attempted but not passed, or proceed onto the next new species.
+Do *not* attempt second species until cantus firmus and first species are passed.
+Submit per the usual arrangement.

 ## October 23 prep

 Quizzes will be **Interval ID** and **Interval writing**.
 Review the [Intervals](http://openmusictheory.com/intervals.html) resource on OMT as necessary.
 Interval practice on [teoria.com](http://teoria.com) may also be helpful.